gideondk/sentinel/README.md

 **Currently available in Sentinel:**

 * Easy creation of reactive TCP servers / clients;
-* Easy initialisation of servers and clients for default or custom router worker strategies;
+* Easy initialization of servers and clients for default or custom router worker strategies;
 * Supervision (and restart / reconnection functionality) on both server and client `traits` for a defined number of worker children;
 * Default implementations for both Ack as Noack based flow control;
 * Sequencing and continuing multiple client operations using monad transformers (ValidatedFuture, ValidatedFutureIO).